wellcometrust/grants_tagger/README.md

 ## 🚦 Test

-`make test` and `make codecov` to get a coverage report.
+Run tests with `make test`.
 If you want to write some additional tests, they should go in the subfolde `tests/`

 ## 🏗️ Makefile